 Step 3: Hold Ctrl + Shift + 8 on Windows or Command + 8 if you’re using a Mac to make the paragraph markers visible.
-Even if the page looks blank, it has paragraph markers that make the software think there is content on the page.
+This command will ensure that, despite a page having no content on it, paragraph markers will still function as if there were.

 Step 4: Select the paragraph markers by clicking and dragging, or use the arrow keys and hold down the Shift key.
 You can eliminate the paragraph markers by pressing the Delete key, but this will also close out the blank page altogether.

-If you don’t want to delete the paragraph markers, you can move them to the end of your document if you think you will use them again later.
+You can place the paragraph markers at the bottom of your document if you think you will use them again later.
 When you have reached proper placement for your paragraph markers, you can alter them by increasing or decreasing font size.
 Click on the Home tab and put “1” in the Font Size box, and press Enter to lock in the size.
 After you’ve made all necessary changes, you can hide the paragraph markers again by holding Ctrl + Shift + 8 on Windows or Command + 8 on a Mac.

 - Major milestones in the past decade of laptop design

 - Common Microsoft Edge problems, and how to fix them